hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 Getting Started
 ===============

+.. note:: These instructions have been verified to work against the "alpha" tagged docker
+          images and the pre-compiled binaries within the supplied tarball file.
+          If you run these commands with images or tools from the current master branch, you will see configuration and panic errors.

 The getting started scenario provisions a sample Fabric network consisting of two organizations, each maintaining two peers, and a "solo" ordering service.

 Prior to launching the network, we will demonstrate the usage of two fundamental tools:

 - cryptogen - generates the x509 certificates used to identify and authenticate the various components in the network.
 - configtxgen - generates the requisite configuration artifacts for orderer